 The Gaudiya Path Depends on Both Grace and Spiritual Practice

 There are two main paths to attain the Divine.
 One is a path of kripa or grace, and the other is a path of sadhan or spiritual practice.
-In the path of kripa, Shri Krishn’s mercy, through the guru, removes all the obstacles in our spiritual life and takes away all the bad habits within us (anarth nivritti).
-It lifts us up into the stage of bhav bhakti, where the first ray of sacred love appears.
+In the path of kripa, Shri Krishn’s mercy, through the guru, removes all the obstacles in our spiritual life and takes away all the bad habits within us, a process which is called anarth nivritti.
+His mercy lifts us up into the stage of bhav bhakti, where the first ray of sacred love (prem) appears.
 On the other hand, the path of sadhan is where our own spiritual practice makes us move forward.

 Many spiritual schools emphasise either the path of kripa or the path of sadhan.
 But in Gaudiya Vaishnavism, our acharyas have taught that we need both kripa and sadhan to attain Eternal Vrindavan.